refgd/ChatGPT-Web/README.en.md

 Q: The content returned is incomplete?

 A: There is a length limit for the content returned by the API each time.
-You can modify the `VITE_GLOB_OPEN_LONG_REPLY` field in the `.env` file under the root directory, set it to `true`, and rebuild the front-end to enable the long reply feature, which can return the full content.
-It should be noted that using this feature may bring more API usage fees.

 ## Contributing